2018 24 Hours of Le Mans: Automatic entries

 Automatic entry invitations were earned by teams that won their class in the 2017 24 Hours of Le Mans.
 Invitations were also sent to teams who had won championships in the European Le Mans Series (ELMS), Asian Le Mans Series (ALMS), and the Michelin GT3 Le Mans Cup.
-The second-place finisher in the ELMS Le Mans Grand Touring Endurance (LMGTE) championship earned an automatic invitation as well.
+The second-place finisher in the 2017 ELMS Le Mans Grand Touring Endurance (LMGTE) championship earned an automatic invitation as well.
 Finally, the ACO choose two participants from the IMSA SportsCar Championship (IMSA) to be automatic entries regardless of their performance or category.
 As invitations were granted to teams, they were allowed to change their cars from the previous year to the next but not their category.
 The LMGTE class invitations from the European and ALMS were allowed to choose between the Pro and Am categories.
-European Le Mans Prototype 3 (LMP3) champion was required to field an entry in Le Mans Prototype 2 (LMP2) while the ALMS LMP3 champion could choose between LMP2 or LMGTE Amateur (LMGTE Am).
-The Michelin Le Mans Cup LMP3 champion did not receive an automatic entry and the Grand Touring 3 (GT3) champion was limited to the LMGTE Am category.
+ELMS' Le Mans Prototype 3 (LMP3) champion was required to field an entry in Le Mans Prototype 2 (LMP2) while the 2017–18 ALMS LMP3 champion could choose between LMP2 or LMGTE Amateur (LMGTE Am).
+The 2017 Michelin Le Mans Cup LMP3 champion did not receive an automatic entry and the Grand Touring 3 (GT3) champion was limited to the LMGTE Am category.

 The ACO announced its initial list of automatic entries on 5 February 2018.
 The Porsche LMP Team did not continue in the WEC after the 2017 season while the FIST-Team AAI squad opted to concentrate on their GT3 entries.
 The JDC-Miller Motorsports team, which was invited via driver Misha Goikhberg winning the Jim Trueman Award as "the top sportsman" in the Daytona Prototype International (DPi) category of the 2017 IMSA, told ACO officials on 9 February that it would forgo its automatic invitation due to financial trouble concerning its entry.